Using your iPhone to take Better Photos

 1) Know What’s Important

-When you pull out your phone to take a photo of something that catches your eye, zoom in (by walking closer or using the zoom function on your phone, generally using two fingers to bring the item of interest on the screen closer in) instead of taking the picture from far away, Here’s an example: you may see this great red door on a house while you’re walking down the street, but if you are across the street from the door, don’t stand where you are and take a picture from far away (unless the whole scene is part of what you want to show) but instead move closer to the item of interest, in this case the door.
-A tight focus will engage your viewers and help them see what you saw.
-If you show a big picture taken from far away, the viewer might not notice the door, or might wonder what the photo is of, and move on by.
+When you pull out your phone to take a photo of something that catches your eye, zoom in (by walking closer or using the zoom function on your phone, generally using two fingers to bring the item of interest on the screen closer in) instead of taking the picture from far away, Here’s an example: you may see this great red door on a house while you’re walking down the street, but if you are across the street from the door, don’t stand where you are and take a picture from far away (unless the whole scene is part of what you want to show) but instead move closer to the item of interest, in this case, the door.
+A tight focus will engage your viewers and help them see what you see.
+If you show a big picture taken from far away, the viewer might not notice the door or might wonder what the photo is of, and move on by.

 Pretty scene from Western Sicily: